PC (paclitaxel and carboplatin, CarboTaxol)

 - Slowing down of the heart rate (bradycardia)

-- Inflammation around the drip site – tell your doctor or chemotherapy nurse immediately if you notice any signs of redness, swelling or leaking at your drip site
+- Inflammation around the drip site – tell your doctor or chemotherapy nurse straight away if you notice any signs of redness, swelling or leaking at your drip site

-Some people have an allergic reaction while having paclitaxel and carboplatin, usually at the first or second treatment.
+Some people have an allergic reaction, usually at the first or second treatment.
 This occurs in fewer than 1 in 100 people (fewer than 1%).
-Let your treatment team know immediately if you have skin rashes, itching, feeling hot, shivering, going red in the face, feeling dizzy, a headache, shortness of breath, anxiety or a sudden need to pass urine.
+Let your treatment team know straight away if you have skin rashes, itching, flushing, breathlessness or swelling of the face, lips or throat.

 The side effects above may be mild or more severe.
 A side effect may get better or worse through your course of treatment, or more side effects may develop as the course goes on.
 This depends on